Dogs surrounded by lava in La Palma disappear, and group leaves mysterious message

-SAO PAULO, SP (FOLHAPRESS) – Four dogs that spent weeks surrounded by lava from the Cumbre Vieja volcano, on the Spanish island of La Palma, were removed from the site by an anonymous group.
+Lívia Marra, from SP – Four dogs that spent weeks surrounded by lava from the Cumbre Vieja volcano, on the Spanish island of La Palma, were removed from the site by an anonymous group.

 Self-titled Team A, the group has left a message in the tank where the hounds have taken refuge and claims they are fine.
 The destination, however, is uncertain, and protectors demand information about the whereabouts and health status.